Ben Habib: 'Extraordinary' that Stormont is to return based on unpublished deal

 Leading haulier Mark Tait, who has given extensive detailed evidence to Parliamentarians on the difficulties caused by the NI Protocol, was also unable to conclude whether the deal would help his industry.

-“I would prefer to see what is actually in the deal first rather than what has been speculated on before I would make any judgement or comment but happy to do so once we have had time to read through all the details,” he told the News Letter.
+“I would prefer to see what is actually in the deal first rather than what has been speculated on before I would make any judgement or comment,” he told the News Letter.

 "We will need to sit down and study in detail what it means in practice for the haulage industry and whether it will remove any bureaucracy at our level."